nightrome/matconvnet-calvin/README.md

 - **Usage:** Run `demo_fcn()`
 - **What:** This trains and tests an FCN-16s network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
 The performance varies a bit compared to the implementation of \[2\], as they first train FCN-32s and use it to finetune FCN-16s.
 Instead we directly train FCN-16s.
 For weakly \[3,4\] and semi supervised training, see the options in fcnTrainGeneric().
 - **Model:** Training this model takes about 12h on a Titan X GPU.
 If you just want to use it you can download the pretrained model in the installation step above.
 Then run the demo to see the test results.
 - **Results:** If the program executes correctly, it will print the semantic segmentation performance.
-It will also show an image from the SIFT Flow dataset, the ground-truth labels, the output labeling and an image that shows the different types of error.
+It will also show an image from the SIFT Flow dataset, the ground-truth labels, the output labeling and an image that shows the different types of error (similar to the figure above).
 The example model achieves 83.8% Pixel Acc., 48.8% Mean Acc. and 36.7% Mean IU.

 3) **E2S2**
 - **Usage**: Run `demo_e2s2()`
 - **What:** This trains and tests a region-based end-to-end network based on VGG-16 for semantic segmentation on the SIFT Flow dataset.
 The script automatically extracts Selective Search region proposals from the dataset.
 To limit the high GPU memory requirements (~6GB), the default setting uses tied weights (Sect.
 3.3 of \[5\]).
 To speedup training we only train for 10 epochs.
 The network is trained with an inverse-class frequency weighted loss (Sect.
 3.4 of \[5\]).
 - **Model:** Training this model takes about 20h on a Titan X GPU.
 If you just want to use it you can download the pretrained model in the installation step above.
 Then run the demo to see the test results.
 - **Results:** If the program executes correctly, it will print the semantic segmentation performance.
-It will also show an image from the SIFT Flow dataset, the ground-truth labels, the output labeling and an image that shows the different types of error.
+It will also show an image from the SIFT Flow dataset, the ground-truth labels, the output labeling and an image that shows the different types of error (similar to the figure above).
 The example model achieves 62.5% Mean Acc.

 **References:**
 - \[1\] **Fast R-CNN (FRCN)** by Girshick et al., ICCV 2015, http://arxiv.org/abs/1504.08083